-This study aimed to understand the mental health experience of Iranians and Afghans going through the asylum process.
-To answer this question I conducted in-depth and walking interviews with Iranians and Afghans who had sought asylum, people who worked with them in a professional capacity, and members of their community.
+My PhD aimed to understand: 1) the mental health experience of Iranians and Afghans going through the asylum process; 2) understand how Iranians and Afghans seeking sanctuary thought and spoke about mental health; and 3) the mental health support Iranians and Afghans going through the asylum process rely on.
+To answer these questions I conducted in-depth and walking interviews with Iranians and Afghans who had sought asylum, people who worked with them in a professional capacity, and members of their community.
 I spoke to around 40 people in total.
-Click here for a summary of policy and participant findings, and click here for recommendations for charities.
+Click here for a summary of policy and participant findings; click here for recommendations for charities; and click here for a summary of findings for mental health practitioners.

 Findings